Service Desk Best Practices: 10 Practices for Modern IT Teams

 • Historical data for performance improvement

-Modern service desks increasingly function as workflow engines rather than simple ticket queues.
+Modern service desks increasingly function as intuitive workflow engines rather than simple ticket queues.

 Traditional Service Desk vs. Modern Service Desk